Sveinung Stensland: Parliament

 He was elected as deputy to the Storting from Rogaland in 2013.
 He met as deputy for Bent Høie in the 2013–2017 Storting period.
 From 2013 to 2017, he was a member of the Standing Committee on Health and Care Services.
 From 2014 to 2015, he was a delegate to the United Nations General Assembly.
 He was elected as an ordinary representative to the Storting for the period 2017–2021.
-He continued his membership of the Standing Committee on Health and Care Services, and was the 2nd deputy chair of the committee from 2017 to 2021.
-Having been re-elected to the Storting for the period 2021–2025, Stensland became a member of the Standing Committee on Justice from 2021.
+He continued his membership of the Standing Committee on Health and Care Services, and was the second vice chair of the committee from 2017 to 2021.
+Having been re-elected to the Storting for the period 2021–2025, Stensland became a member of the Standing Committee on Justice from 2021, also serving as second vice chair.
+In April 2024, he announced that he wouldn't seek re-election at the 2025 election.

 Two days before the revised budget for 2022 was presented in November 2021, Stensland said that justice minister Emilie Enger Mehl had to "get out of the campaign fog", and that the police didn't need more stations, but more officers.
 He also criticised what he called the Centre Party's "reversal-mania", which he alleged would damage national security and police preparedness.